 Well an African American lady by the name of Christina Jenkins invented the hair weaving process in the nineteen fifties.
 She received a patent in 1951 for this process of hair weaving.
 Although people were wearing wigs and hair pieces for thousands of years, Christina came up with the weaving idea.
 She was married to a jazz musician named Duke at the time and lived in Cleveland Ohio.

 Hair weaves back in those days were stiff and pretty bulky.
 Mrs. Jenkins technique at first looked the same once done.
 What she did for the hair extension world was created a way for it to be applied and stay for a while.
 Her technique at that time was very time consuming.
-In the nineteen fifties the way she would do a weave sew in is you would first sew the hair on a netting, then of course you would have to braid your hair into cornrows, and then from there you would sew the netting to the hair.
+In the nineteen fifties the way she would do a weave sew in, according to the patent includes: